zantolov/zoogle-cms/README.md

 GOOGLE_DRIVE_API_CLIENT_ID=YOUR CLIENT ID
 GOOGLE_DRIVE_API_AUTH_FILE_PATH=/var/auth.json
-GOOGLE_DRIVE_ROOT_DIRECTORY_ID=YOUR ROOT DIRECTORY ID
+GOOGLE_DRIVE_ROOT_DIRECTORY_ID=YOUR ROOT DIRECTORY ID ZOOGLE_CACHE=1
 ```

 - `GOOGLE_DRIVE_API_CLIENT_ID` The `client_id` value from the authorization JSON file you have downloaded
 - `GOOGLE_DRIVE_API_AUTH_FILE_PATH` - path to the JSON credentials file downloaded while creating the service account
 - `GOOGLE_DRIVE_ROOT_DIRECTORY_ID` - ID of the Google Drive folder that will be root for the CMS
+- `ZOOGLE_CACHE` - Configuration flag telling Zoogle to cache results or not

+### Caching
+Fetching and processing documents on every request is tedious job.
+Zoogle CMS provides cached
+client that will fetch and process content only once, storing it locally for future access and
+faster loading time.

+@todo cache invalidation

 ### How to get the root directory ID?